top of page

 Susanne likes the music of Max Richter, the way Friedrich Gulda strikes the keys and the voices of Siri Gjære, Otto Sander and David Bowie.

-the texts of Jean Liedloff, the language of Hermann Hesse and the glass works of Bongchull Shin.
+She admires the architecture of Francis Kéré, the paintings of Sebastiao Salgado, the texts of Jean Liedloff, the language of Hermann Hesse and the glass works of Bongchull Shin.

 She loves (still does) watching her daughters sleep and cutting her husband's hair.